ichesnokov/developing-rt-plugin/slides.md

 ```

 Note:
-It might look attractive to find a component which renders Custom Fields and edit it to include the "Get data" button after each of the Key Field according to config.
+It might look tempting to find a component which renders Custom Fields and edit it to include the "Get data" button after each of the Key Field according to config.
 But please DON'T. You don't want to ship your changed files to your customers, you **can't** ship them to the outside world.

 ---